Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 merger with UP in 1996, Kansas City Southern (KCS) Railway was allowed to purchase the

 dormant right-of-way (ROW) between Rosenberg and Victoria.
-KCS executed this
+Prior to the

 from Laredo to Robstown, and KCS had rights on UP's lines between Robstown and